confidential-containers/confidential-containers/quickstart.md

 The first two cases are mainly for testing and development or new users who want to explore the project.
 This guide explains all four cases below.

-## Hardware Support
+## Hardware Support and Limitations
-Confidential Containers is tested with attestation on the following platforms:
-- Intel TDX
-- AMD SEV

-Confidential Containers can also be run on Linux without any Confidential Computing hardware for testing or development.

-The following platforms are untested or partially supported:
-- AMD SEV-ES
-- IBM Z SE

-The following platforms are in development:
-- Intel SGX
-- AMD SEV-SNP

-## Limitations

 Confidential Containers is still maturing.
-See [release notes](./releases) for currrent limitations.
+See [release notes](./releases) for currrent hardware support and limitations.

 # Installing